 1) Ash Vale to Old Guildford Road (4.0 kms)

 - Trains from Waterloo arrive at Ash Vale station on platform 2.
-Descend two flights of steps, turn left and make for the top left hand corner of the car park.
+Descend two flights of steps, turn left and make for the top of the parking area.
 After 80 metres drop to the right of the combined rail and foot bridge and turn left (North) on the Basingstoke Canal towpath, with the canal to your right.
 In 750 metres you go under a closed wooden footbridge, then in another 150 metres you pass under a rail bridge, with Mytchett Lake to the right of the canal.
 In 180 metres you pass under a road bridge (Mytchett Lake Canal Bridge) and in 650 metres you reach another road bridge (Mytchett Place Bridge).
 Go up the wooden steps after the bridge and in 20 metres take the road bridge over the canal.
 However if you wish to make use of the café or toilet facilities at the Basingstoke Canal Visitors Centre, stay on the towpath to the next footbridge and make your way through the Visitors Centre to Mytchett Place Road.

 - (!)
 In 400 metres you maintain the same direction (350°) on a narrow path at an unmarked junction, where the main path branches half right and there is also a path to the right.
 In 120 metres you come to a fence with sports fields behind it, and merge with a path which runs alongside the fence.
 In 50 metres you reach the end of the fence and a sign reading Out of Bounds to Troops, and you continue ahead as directed by a blue arrow.
 You take the right fork at the next blue bridleway sign in 150 metres (GR895555).
 The path curves to the right then to the left (North East) through the trees, then follows a straight course gently uphill.
 Turn right (100°) on to a clear but unmarked path in 300 metres following a line of telegraph wires.
 At the next path junction (GR899557) with more yellow warning signs in 180 metres, you take the path half left (70°), still following the telegraph wires.
+The option via the restricted area begins in 50 metres, before the next pylon (Point 1), where you fork right on a wide level tree-lined path (see Short cuts and alternative endings via Ash Ranges restricted area below).

 2) Old Guildford Road to Gole Road (3.9 kms)